 I exited the main Alamo building again, feeling just as lost as I did the first time.
 Then I walked around some more and stumbled upon a sign that almost knocked me over:

 The sign indicated that the video ran every 20 minutes.
-This was perfect, because it was 12:15, which meant the next video would be starting in five minutes and I’d have time to stay and watch.
+This was perfect, because my watch read 12:15.
+That meant the next video would be starting in five minutes and I’d have time to stay and watch.
 I would finally get my Alamo education!

 Imagine that.
 I had finally discovered the one place on the entire Alamo grounds where you can actually learn something about the history of the place, but because their movie wasn’t running on schedule, I wasn’t able to view it.
 The Alamo had screwed me over one last time.

-Have you ever been to the Alamo?
+Have you ever tried visiting the Alamo?
 Was your visit more pleasant than mine?
-Leave a comment with your experience!
+Leave a comment with your experience and your Alamo tips!